 You’re walking through the grocery store, mentally preparing your meals for the week.
 You’re probably focused on making sure that you and your family are getting enough fruits, vegetables, and dairy.
 You might pick up whole-grain snacks for fiber and low-fat protein to fuel you throughout the day.
 There’s an important dietary component that might not be very prominent on your radar, however: omega-3 fatty acids.
 Omega-3s have a host of health benefits—and most people have heard of them before.
 But only about 2 percent of the population is getting the recommended amount of omega-3s in their diets.
 Our bodies can’t make these healthy fats, so we have to get all the omega-3s we need from the foods we eat.
 Here’s why omega-3s are important to overall health, where you can find them, and why you definitely don’t want to bypass the fish counter next time you’re in the grocery store.

 What are omega-3s?

 When you hear the word “fat” you may think of foods that give you a little extra padding where you don’t want it.
 But the truth is that fats are an essential part of any healthy diet.
 Fats help keep your skin and hair healthy and they keep your body warm.
-Fats also help the body absorb vitamins A, D, E, and K, since those vitamins dissolve in fat.
+Fats also help the body absorb vitamins D, E, A and K, since those vitamins dissolve in fat.
 Because fats have more calories per gram than protein or carbohydrates, they provide great fuel for your body.
 Of course, not all fats are created equal.
 Your body can create most of the fat you need to keep things running smoothly, but there are other types, called essential fats, that your body needs to function but cannot make on its own.
 To keep healthy you need to eat foods containing these essential fats, including omega-3s.
 “There are a few things humans can’t make unless supplemented by diet.
 One of them is omega-3s,” says naturopathic physician Ralph Esposito.
 Omega-3s are so important because they help the membranes of your cells stay healthy.
 In turn that helps with communication between cells, Esposito says.
 Within a cell, omega-3s connect with receptors that control genetic function, helping to keep your cells healthy, which in turn keeps your organ systems running as they should.
 Finally, your body uses omega-3s to make hormones that affect a variety of bodily functions, from blood clotting to inflammation.

 What are the health benefits of omega-3s?